George Bush Center for Intelligence: Location and facilities

-The Center is located at 1000 Colonial Farm Road in McLean, Virginia, and can be reached via George Washington Memorial Parkway.
-However, due to a need for secrecy, the complex may only be accessed by those with authorization (appropriate credentials) or by appointment; only authorized vehicles may access the private road leading to the complex from George Washington Memorial Parkway.
+The center is located at 1000 Colonial Farm Road in McLean, Virginia, and can be reached via George Washington Memorial Parkway.
+The complex may only be accessed by those with authorization (appropriate credentials) or by appointment; only authorized vehicles may access the private road leading to the complex from George Washington Memorial Parkway.

-A notable exception to the strict protocols for accessing The Center was Russell Weston Jr.'s visit in July 1996.
-Weston, a paranoid schizophrenic man from Montana, drove cross country from his home to The Center, where at the gate he claimed his code-name was "The Moon" and that he had important information for the director of central intelligence (at the time, John M. Deutch).
+A notable exception to the strict protocols for accessing the center was Russell Weston Jr.'s visit in July 1996.
+Weston, a paranoid schizophrenic man from Montana, drove cross country from his home to the center, where at the gate he claimed his code-name was "The Moon" and that he had important information for the director of central intelligence (at the time, John M. Deutch).
 Weston was then allowed access to the facility, where he was interviewed for approximately one hour by an anonymous CIA officer and then sent on his way.
-Two years later, Weston would become the perpetrator of the 1998 United States Capitol shooting, in which two Capitol police officers were murdered.
-Why Weston was allowed access to the Center, or what possible connection he might have had to the CIA or Director Deutch, remains unknown.
+Two years later, Weston would become the perpetrator of the 1998 United States Capitol shooting, in which two Capitol Police officers were murdered.

 The location of the building has led to the name "Langley" being used as a colloquial metonym for the CIA headquarters, despite the presence of other non-CIA-related government buildings in the community of Langley, such as the Turner-Fairbank Highway Research Center.
 This is similar to how "Foggy Bottom" is colloquially used to identify the headquarters of the United States Department of State, despite the name also being used to refer to the neighborhood of D.C. in which the building is located.

-The CIA Museum (also known as the National History Collection or National Intelligence Council (NIC) Collection) is located within the Center.
+The CIA Museum (also known as the National History Collection or National Intelligence Council (NIC) Collection) is located within the center.
 The museum holds declassified items such as artifacts associated with the CIA, the Office of Strategic Services and foreign intelligence organizations, including historical spy gadgets and weapons, and photographs.
 As it is located within the CIA compound, it is not accessible by the general public.
 An Enigma machine and Osama bin Laden's AKMS are held in the museum.

 There is a Starbucks coffee shop located on the site of the CIA headquarters.
 It is notably secretive and the baristas are not allowed to ask for customers' names.

-Kryptos is an infamous encrypted sculpture that sits on the grounds of the CIA's headquarters.
+Kryptos is a notable encrypted sculpture that sits on the grounds of the CIA's headquarters.

 In a nod to American covert intelligence-gathering activities from an earlier era, a statue of Nathan Hale, the captured colonial spy hanged by the British during the American Revolution, stands on the grounds of the CIA headquarters complex.
+The CIA headquarters features a bronze statue of Harriet Tubman, whom it calls a model spy.
+"She exemplifies how we need a diverse cadre of officers to do our mission here at CIA," said a CIA employee on the CIA's podcast, The Langley Files.